B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Joodsche HBS 1937 (part of picture).
 Number 34 is Semuel Polak, number 37 is Thelma Polak.
 (The numbers are digitally applied.)
 (Source: Herbert Markus)

 - Jacques Isidore Polak, 10 July 1898, teacher, brother of Maurice, (Judith), Richel and Louise Polak.
 He was married to Fijtje Elte (Alkmaar, 17 March 1894).
 In Amsterdam the couple had at least three children: the twins Rebekka and Esther (8 November 1928) and Salomon (29 January 1931).
 In 1941 the family lived in the Karel du Jardinstraat 10-I. Jacques Polaks' profession at the time was teacher at a secundary school.
 During that time also Jacques' sister Richel Mathilde, also a teacher, lived with them.
 Their brother Maurice lived in a house nearby.
 Fijtje Polak-Elte together with her three children was gassed in Auschwitz on 3 September 1943.
 She was 49 years, Rebekka and Esther were 14 and Salomon 12 years old.
-Also her sister Henriette Polak-Elte died there with her husband, daughter and two children.
+Also her sister Henriette Polak-Elte died there with her husband, daughter and four children.
 Richel Mathilde was gassed earlier, on 23 July in Sobibor.
 It was on the same day as her nephew Jules Henri Nassy.
 Jacques Isidore died at an unknown place, probably in a labour camp in Central-Europe, on 31 March 1944.
 He was 45 years.